ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We will start to demonstrate the use of the [regex]{.mod} module with a very simple example:
+We will start to demonstrate the use of the [regex] module with a very simple example: